-(5) married parties.
+married (5) parties.
 Never No rights or responsibilities for a minor child born outside marriage attach to a putative father until a father and child relationship has been established under the Illinois Parentage Act of 1984, the Illinois Parentage Act of 2015, the Illinois Public Aid Code, Section 12 of the Vital Records Act, the Juvenile Court Act of 1987, the Probate Act of 1975, the Revised Uniform Reciprocal Enforcement of Support Act, the Uniform Interstate Family Support Act, the Expedited Child Support Act of 1990, any judicial, administrative, or other act of another state territory, any other Illinois statute, or by any foreign nation establishing the father and child relationship, any other proceeding substantially in conformity with the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Pub.
-L. 104-193), or where both parties appeared in open court or an administrative hearing acknowledging under admitting by affirmation the existence of a father and child relationship.
+L. 104-193), or where appeared in parties open court an administrative hearing acknowledging under oath admitting by affirmation the existence of a father and child relationship.
 Absent such an adjudication, finding, or acknowledgment, no putative father shall be granted temporary allocation of parental responsibilities, including parenting time with the minor child, or physical care and possession of the minor child, nor shall an order of payment for support of the minor child be entered.

 - (d) Balance of hardships; findings.
 If the court finds that the balance of hardships does not support the granting of a remedy governed by paragraph (2), (3), (10), (11), or (16) of subsection (b) of this Section, which may require such balancing, the court's findings shall so indicate and shall include a finding as to whether granting the remedy will result in hardship to respondent that would substantially outweigh the hardship to petitioner from denial of the remedy.
 The findings shall be an official record or in writing. - (e) Denial of remedies.
-Denial of any remedy shall not be based, in whole or in part, on evidence that: - (1) Respondent has cause for any use of force, unless that cause satisfies the standards for justifiable use of force provided by Article 7 of the Criminal Code of 2012; - (2) Respondent was voluntarily intoxicated; - (3) Petitioner acted in self-defense or defense of another, provided that, if petitioner utilized force, such force was justifiable under Article 7 of the Criminal Code of 2012; - (4) Petitioner did not act in self-defense or defense of another;
+Denial of any remedy shall not be based, in whole or in part, on evidence that: - (1) Respondent has cause for any use of force, unless that cause satisfies the standards for justifiable use of force provided by Article 7 of the Criminal Code of 2012; - (2) Respondent was voluntarily intoxicated; - (3) Petitioner acted in self-defense or defense of another, provided that, if petitioner utilized force, such force was justifiable under Article 7 of the Criminal Code of 2012;

+1 (4) Petitioner did not act in self-defense or defense 2 of anoth ner;

-- 1 (5) Petitioner left the residence or household to 2 avoid further abuse, neglect, or exploitation by 3 respondent; - (6) Petitioner did not leave the residence or household to avoid further abuse, neglect, or exploitation by respondent; - 7 (7) Conduct by any family or household member excused 8 the abuse, neglect, or exploitation by respondent, unless 9 that same conduct would have excused such abuse, neglect, 10 or exploitation if the parties had not been family or 11 household members. - 12 (Source: P.A.
+- (5) Petitioner left the residence or household to avoid further abuse, neglect, or exploitation by respondent; - (6) Petitioner did not leave the residence or household to avoid further abuse, neglect, or exploitation by respondent; - 9 (7) Conduct by any family or household member excused 10 the abuse, neglect, or exploitation by respondent, unless 11 that same conduct would have excused such abuse, neglect, 12 or exploitation if the parties had not been family or 13 household members. - 14 (Source: P.A.
 102-538, eff.
-8-20-21.) - Section 115.
-The Uniform Disposition of Unclaimed Property
+8-20-21.) - Section 110.
+The Revised Uniform Unclaimed Property Act is amended by changing Section 15-705 as follows: - 17 (765 ILCS 1026/15-705) - 18 Sec.
+15-705.
+Exceptions to the sale of tangible property. - 19 The administrator shall dispose of tangible property - 20 identified by this Section in accordance with this Section. - 21 (a) Military medals or decorations.
+The administrator may 22 not sell a medal or decoration awarded for military service in 23 the armed forces of the United States.
+Instead, the 24 administrator, with the consent of the respective organization